cmackenzie29/nn/README.md

-### To-Do:
+## In-progress:
+- Try creating a well-conditioned random matrix by substituting singular values (see `invertible-random.py`)
+- If linear approximation to gelu does not give good results, the next degree is $x^2/\sqrt{2\pi} + x/2$ to try
+- Dropping a layer works very well starting from 1 inner layer but not for 2+.
+Probably a bug.
+- Create class to iteratively build up model architecture.
+Should use pre-defined subset of training set to validate/compare each iteration.

+## Complete:
 - [x] Pass in predetermined weights to the network
 - [x] Generalize Net class so that architecture can be passed in as parameters
-- [ ] Create class to iteratively build up model architecture.
-Should use pre-defined subset of training set to validate/compare each iteration.
-- [ ] if linear approximation to gelu does not give good results, the next degree is $x^2/\sqrt{2\pi} + x/2$ to try
-- [ ] Dropping a layer works very well starting from 1 inner layer but not for 2+.
-Probably a bug.
-- [ ] What about using a diagonally dominant random matrix?

-### Adding neurons to the network
+## Adding neurons to the network
 Define some evolution rate, $r_{ev}$.
 Populate the additional values for the weights and biases with the randomly selected values in PyTorch (Kaiming Uniform) times $r_{ev}$.
 Smaller values of $r_{ev}$ are more likely to produce a configuration similar to the parent network.

-### Removing neurons from the network
+## Removing neurons from the network
 TBD

-### Dropping an inner layer from the network
+## Dropping an inner layer from the network
 The approximation is valid for asymptotically linear activation functions like gelu.
 Consider the network $\textrm{L1} \rightarrow \textrm{L2} \rightarrow \textrm{L3}$ having weights $A$, $B$ and biases $a$, $b$.
 To condense the network with weights and biases $A^\*$ and $a^\*$:

 $B(f(Ax + a)) + b = A^\*x+a^\*$